intershop/intershop-pwa/docs/guides/testing-jest.md

 ### Always Test the Initial State of a Service/Component/Module/...

-This way the test itself documents the initial behavior of the unit under test.
+With this approach, the test itself documents the initial behavior of the unit under test.
-Especially if you test that your action triggers a change: Test for the previous state!
+This is especially true if you are testing whether your action triggers a change: Test for the previous state!

 :heavy_check_mark: